nadavmatalon/MCP9802/README.md

 The MCP9802 is a 9 to 12-Bit Single-Channel Temperature Sensor with Hysteresis & Alert capabilities and hardware I2C interface.

-This library contains a robust driver for the MCP9802 which exposes all its Configuration, Hysteresis, Limit & Alert Settings; working in degrees Celsius or Fahrenheit; and, Integer or Floating-Point data manipulation.
+This library contains a robust driver for the MCP9802 which exposes all its Configuration, Hysteresis, Limit & Alert Settings in degrees Celsius or Fahrenheit.

 ## Repository Contents

 * **MCP9802.h** - Header file of the library.
 * **MCP9802.cpp** - Compilation file of the library.
-* **DegreeConverter.h** - Header file for Library helper methods.
-* **DegreeConverter.cpp** - Compilation file for Library helper methods.
+* **/utility** -
+- **MCP9802InfoStr.h** - Header file containing a functional extention of the library to include generating pritable information String (see note #9 below)
+- **MCP9802ComStr.h** - Header file containing a functional extention of the library to include generating pritable I2C Communication Result String (see note #10 below)
 * **/examples** -
-- **/MCP9802_Test/MCP9802_Test.ino** - A basic sketch for testing the MCP9802 is hooked-up and operating correctly.
+- **/MCP9802_Test/MCP9802_Test.ino** - A basic sketch for testing the MCP9802 is hooked-up and operating correctly
-- **MCP9802_Usage/MCP9802_Usage.ino** - A much more detailed sketch offering a complete usage illustration, as well as a rubust testing mechanism.
+- **MCP9802_Usage/MCP9802_Usage.ino** - A much more detailed sketch offering a complete usage illustration, as well as a rubust testing mechanism
-- **/MCP9802_Info/MCP9802_Info.ino** - A short sketch showing how to generate a printable device information String of the MCP9802's current settings (i.e. Configuration, Limit &anp; Hysteresis registers).
+- **/MCP9802_Info/MCP9802_Info.ino** - A short sketch showing how to generate a printable device information String of the MCP9802's current settings (i.e. Configuration, Limit &anp; Hysteresis registers)
+- **/MCP9802_I2C_Status/MCP9802_I2C_Status.info** - A short test for verifying I2C communication has been set up properly with the device
 * **/extras** - Complementary documentation (End-User License, etc.)
 * **keywords.txt** - Keywords for this library which will be highlighted in sketches within the Arduino IDE.
 * **library.properties** - General library properties for the Arduino package manager.